neicnordic/sda-pipeline/cmd/mapper/mapper.md

 ### RabbitMQ broker settings

-These settings control how ingest connects to the RabbitMQ message broker.
+These settings control how mapper connects to the RabbitMQ message broker.

  - `BROKER_HOST`: hostname of the rabbitmq server